 If you have had cellulitis before, you may be at risk of developing the infection again.
 Recurrent cellulitis can be challenging and require more prolonged or intensive treatment.

 It is a rare but potentially life-threatening complication of cellulitis.
-It is a severe bacterial infection that affects the tissues beneath the skin and can lead to tissue death and organ failure.
-It requires immediate medical attention.
+However, it is a severe bacterial infection that affects the tissues beneath the skin and can lead to tissue death and organ failure.
+Therefore, it requires immediate medical attention.

 In some cases, cellulitis can lead to chronic swelling in the affected area, called lymphedema.
-This can lead to recurrent cellulitis and other complications, including skin changes and the development of wounds.
+Also, this can lead to recurrent cellulitis and other complications, including skin changes and the development of wounds.

 Bone and joint infections: